open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 The stunned target must make a Constitution saving throw at the end of each of its turns.
 On a successful save, this stunning effect ends.

 #### Prayer of Healing

-> *2nd-­level evocation*
->
+##### 2nd level evocation

-> **Casting Time:** 10 minutes **Range:** 30 feet **Components:** V
+**Casting Time:** 10 minutes Range:
+30 feet Components: V Duration:
-> **Duration:** Instantaneous
+Instantaneous

 Up to six creatures of your choice that you can see within range each regain hit points equal to 2d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d8 for each slot level above 2nd.
+At Higher Levels.
+When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d8 for each slot level above 2nd.

 #### Prestidigitation

-> *Transmutation cantrip*
->
+##### Transmutation cantrip

-> **Casting Time:** 1 action **Range:** 10 feet **Components:** V, S
+**Casting Time:** 1 action

+**Range:** 10 feet

+**Components:** V, S

-> **Duration:** Up to 1 hour
+\*\*Duration:** Up to 1 hour

 This spell is a minor magical trick that novice spellcasters use for practice.
 You create one of the following magical effects within range:

--   You create an instantaneous, harmless sensory effect, such as a
-    > shower of sparks, a puff of wind, faint musical notes, or an
+You create an instantaneous, harmless sensory effect, such as a shower of sparks, a puff of wind, faint musical notes, or an odd odor.
-    > odd odor.

--   You instantaneously light or snuff out a candle, a torch, or a
+You instantaneously light or snuff out a candle, a torch, or a small campfire.
-    > small campfire.

--   You instantaneously clean or soil an object no larger than 1
+You instantaneously clean or soil an object no larger than 1 cubic foot.
-    > cubic foot.

--   You chill, warm, or flavor up to 1 cubic foot of nonliving material
-    > for 1 hour.
+You chill, warm, or flavor up to 1 cubic foot of nonliving material for 1 hour.

--   You make a color, a small mark, or a symbol appear on an object or a
-    > surface for 1 hour.
+You make a color, a small mark, or a symbol appear on an object or a surface for 1 hour.

--   You create a nonmagical trinket or an illusory image that can fit in
-    > your hand and that lasts until the end of your next turn.
+You create a nonmagical trinket or an illusory image that can fit in your hand and that lasts until the end of your next turn.

-If you cast this spell multiple times, you can have up to three of its non-­instantaneous effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have up to three of its non instantaneous effects active at a time, and you can dismiss such an effect as an action.

 #### Prismatic Spray

-> *7th-­level evocation*
->
+##### 7th level evocation

-> **Casting Time:** 1 action **Range:** Self (60-­foot cone)
+**Casting Time:** 1 action

-> **Components:** V, S **Duration:** Instantaneous
+**Range:** self (60 foot cone) Components: V, S

+\*\*Duration:** Instantaneous

 Eight multicolored rays of light flash from your hand.
 Each ray is a different color and has a different power and purpose.
-Each creature in a 60-­foot cone must make a Dexterity saving throw.
+Each creature in a 60 foot cone must make a Dexterity saving throw.
 For each target, roll a d8 to determine which color ray affects it.

-1.  ***Red.*** The target takes 10d6 fire damage on a failed save, or
-    > half as much damage on a successful one.
+1. Red.
+The target takes 10d6 fire damage on a failed save, or half as much damage on a successful one.

-2.  ***Orange.*** The target takes 10d6 acid damage on a failed save, or
-    > half as much damage on a successful one.
+2. Orange.
+The target takes 10d6 acid damage on a failed save, or half as much damage on a successful one.

-3.  ***Yellow.*** The target takes 10d6 lightning damage on a failed
-    > save, or half as much damage on a successful one.
+3. Yellow.
+The target takes 10d6 lightning damage on a failed save, or half as much damage on a successful one.

-4.  ***Green.*** The target takes 10d6 poison damage on a failed save,
-    > or half as much damage on a successful one.
+4. Green.
+The target takes 10d6 poison damage on a failed save, or half as much damage on a successful one.

-5.  ***Blue.*** The target takes 10d6 cold damage on a
+5. Blue.
+The target takes 10d6 cold damage on a

     failed save, or half as much damage on a successful one.

-1.  ***Indigo.*** On a failed save, the target is restrained.
-It must
+6. Indigo.
+On a failed save, the target is restrained.
-    > then make a Constitution saving throw at the end of each of
+    It must then make a Constitution saving throw at the end of each of its turns.
-    > its turns.
 If it successfully saves three times, the spell ends.
-    > If it fails its save three times, it permanently turns to stone
-    > and is subjected to the petrified condition.
-The successes and
-    > failures don’t need to be consecutive; keep track of both until
-    > the target collects three of a kind.
+If it fails its save three times, it permanently turns to stone and is subjected to the petrified condition.
+The successes and failures don’t need to be consecutive; keep track of both until the target collects three of a kind.

-2.  ***Violet.*** On a failed save, the target is blinded.
-It must then
-    > make a Wisdom saving throw at the start of your next turn.
-A
+7. Violet.
+On a failed save, the target is blinded.
+It must then make a Wisdom saving throw at the start of your next turn.
-    > successful save ends the blindness.
-If it fails that save, the
-    > creature is transported to another plane of existence of the GM’s
-    > choosing and is no longer blinded.
-(Typically, a creature that is
-    > on a plane that isn’t its home plane is banished home, while other
-    > creatures are usually cast into the Astral or Ethereal planes.)
+    A successful save ends the blindness.
+If it fails that save, the creature is transported to another plane of existence of the GM’s choosing and is no longer blinded.
+(Typically, a creature that is on a plane that isn’t its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal planes.)

-3.  ***Special.*** The target is struck by two rays.
-Roll twice more,
-    > rerolling any 8.
+8. Special.
+The target is struck by two rays.
+Roll twice more, rerolling any 8.

-#### \
-Prismatic Wall
+#### Prismatic Wall

-> *9th-­level abjuration*
->
+##### 9th level abjuration

-> **Casting Time:** 1 action **Range:** 60 feet **Components:** V, S
+**Casting Time:** 1 action

+**Range:** 60 feet

+**Components:** V, S

-> **Duration:** 10 minutes
+\*\*Duration:** 10 minutes

 A shimmering, multicolored plane of light forms a vertical opaque wall—up to 90 feet long, 30 feet high, and 1 inch thick—centered on a